top of page

 We know how important trees are to local people and will be planting 212 new trees on site, including larger, more mature trees.
 In line with Hammersmith & Fulham commitments we will be planting a further 253 trees in the local area.

-A: The exact maintenance plan is still being finalised.
-The majority of maintenance will be done by the council’s Housing department, and their landscaping contractor Idverde as well as the council’s Parking team.
+The majority of maintenance will be done by the Council’s Housing department and our landscaping contractor, as well as the Council’s Parking team.
 Randolph Beresford will also maintain their spaces.

 There will be opportunities for community involvement in community planting projects and Phoenix Farm/Soup for Lunch have been consulted about future involvement.